Can't see your question? Not happy with the answers? Just contact us and we'll get back to you. Thanks!

-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
+Except where otherwise noted, all content on ParticipateDB is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.

 A project is usually defined as a temporary endeavor (meaning it has a defined beginning and end) undertaken to create a unique product or service.
 In the case of public participation, this could include certain deliverables informing the decision making process and, ultimately, the decision itself.

-For the time being, however, we will include examples of ongoing participation efforts as well (often called programs).
+For the time being, however, we include examples of ongoing participation efforts as well (often called programs).
 We'll worry about proper categorizations later.

 We like how James L. Creighton defines public participation: